bsc-s2/pykit/zktx/README.md

 until tx commits or `timeout` exceeds.

 When using `run()`, `timeout` is the total time for all tx `run()` created.
+And `lock_timeout` is the time limit when get a lock in the transaction.

 **Synopsis**: